Davey Graham: Rediscovery and death

 Graham was the subject of a 2005 BBC Radio documentary, Whatever Happened to Davy Graham?, and in 2006 featured in the BBC Four documentary Folk Britannia.

-Many people sought out Graham over the years and tried to encourage him to return to the stage to play live; the last of this long line of seekers was Mark Pavey, who arranged some outings with guitarists and old friends including Bert Jansch, Duck Baker and Martin Carthy.
+Many people sought out Graham over the years and tried to encourage him to return to the stage to play live; the last of this long line of seekers was Mark Pavey, who arranged some outings with guitarists and old friends including Bert Jansch, Duck Baker and Martin Carthy, and helped Graham pursue some outstanding royalties.
 These concerts were typically eclectic, with Graham playing a mix of acoustic blues, Romanian dance tunes, Irish pipe tunes, songs from South Africa and pieces by Bach.
 His final album, Broken Biscuits, consisted of originals and new arrangements of traditional songs from around the world.

 Graham was diagnosed with lung cancer in 2008 and died on 15 December of that year, at his home in London.

 In November 2016, a blue plaque was installed at his birthplace, the former Bosworth Park Infirmary building.

 Influence

-Graham did not seek or achieve great commercial success, though his music received positive critical feedback and influenced folk revival artists and fellow players such as Bert Jansch, John Renbourn, Martin Carthy, Ralph McTell, Wizz Jones, John Martyn, Nick Drake, Ritchie Blackmore, and Paul Simon, as well as folk rock bands such as Fairport Convention and Pentangle.
+Graham did not seek or achieve great commercial success, though his music received positive critical feedback and influenced folk revival artists and fellow players such as Bert Jansch, John Renbourn, Martin Carthy, Ralph McTell, Dick Gaughan, Wizz Jones, John Martyn, Nick Drake, Ritchie Blackmore, and Paul Simon, as well as folk rock bands such as Fairport Convention and Pentangle.

 Though Graham is commonly referred to as a folk musician, the diversity of his music shows strong influences from many genres.
 Elements of blues, jazz, and Middle Eastern music are evident throughout his work.

 Martin Carthy described Graham as "...an extraordinary, dedicated player, the one everyone followed and watched – I couldn't believe anyone could play like that," while Bert Jansch claimed that he was "courageous and controversial – he never followed the rules."
 Ray Davies maintained that the guitarist was "the greatest blues player I ever saw, apart from Big Bill Broonzy".

 According to George Chkiantz, "What impressed me with Davy Graham...was he played the guitar fretboard somehow as if it was a keyboard.
 There was a kind of freedom.
 You weren't conscious of him using chord shapes at all: his fingers just seemed to run around with complete freedom on the fretboard."